Join live or receive a link to the recording and earn a CE certificate

-If you attend the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.
+If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.
 If you view the recording and would like a CE certificate, join the Coding & Robotics K-8 community and go to the Webinar Archives folder to take the CE quiz.

 As computer science is becoming more widely adopted within schools, teachers and administrators are quickly learning the importance of incorporating this new 21st century skill for our students as a crucial part of the academic schedule.
 With little time to add an additional content area, schools are finding creative ways to bring computer science into the everyday classroom, which means learning environments need to change as well to support the ever-changing curriculum and classroom.
-In this webinar, join Bryan L. Miller, Educator Community Manager at Wonder Workshop, creators of Dash and Dot robots, along with Dr. Jennifer Williams and Fran Siracusa, Co-founders of Calliope Global.
+In this webinar, watch Bryan L. Miller, Educator Community Manager at Wonder Workshop, creator of Dash and Dot robots, along with Dr. Jennifer Williams and Fran Siracusa, Co-founders of Calliope Global.
 Together, their transformational work in redesigning classroom spaces, and knowledge in computer science and robotics implementations in schools provide an exciting framework and blueprint for bringing change to your school.
-Educators at all levels will benefit from attending this webinar.
+Educators at all levels will benefit from viewing this recorded webinar.

 About the Presenters